Episode 70 – Beginner’s Guide To Cutting Calories Quickly

 Avoid eating processed meats.
 Sausages and cured meats such as salami, bacon, and pepperoni are high in fat and should be avoided or eaten in moderation.
 It is better to eat pure cuts of meat without the skin.

-You should also trim fat off your meat or try to choose a leaner cut.
-Simply cut it off during meal time.
+You should also trim the fat off your meat or try to choose a leaner cut.
+Simply cut it off during mealtime.
 Better still, trim off the fat prior to cooking so it doesn’t contribute to the cooking oil.

 Instead of putting crumbs or batter on your meat, season it with healthier options.
 Crumbs and batter tend to absorb more of the cooking oil than lean meat cuts meaning you’ll consume more fat in your diet.
 Instead, use spices and seasonings to flavor the meat.